What do PSD2 and SCA mean for marketplaces?

 Regardless of your 3D Secure version, chances are that Strong Customer Authentication will bring about noticeable changes to your customer experience.
 Therefore, in order to cut “cart abandonments” to a minimum, explaining the change to users is a good idea.

 Your providers, in particular, might express concerns about extra steps in the transaction flow.
-Seize this as an opportunity to bolster your platform’s reputation through a clear and honest explanation of the coming changes and the resulting security improvements.
+Seize this as an opportunity to build your platform’s reputation through a clear and honest explanation of the coming changes and the resulting security improvements.

 After SCA has been implemented on your marketplace, we recommend that you monitor payments very closely for a while.
 On a marketplace built with software like Sharetribe Go or Sharetribe Flex, this should be quite easily achieved.